 As your child begins to engage more and more with what you're setting up for them in the environment, you will have the opportunity to observe them and discover what they're most interested in learning about more in depth, giving you the opportunity to seamlessly transition to a natural learning experience at home!

-This is a wonderful time to consider a natural learning curriculum like A Child’s World that allows you to follow your child’s interests and needs in a natural, child-led way!
+This is a wonderful time to consider a natural learning curriculum like Your Natural Learner that allows you to follow your child's interests and needs in a natural, child-led way!
 Check out the Curriculum tab at the top of this page to see all of the amazing options available to you.